aurora-multiphysics/hippo/README.md

 Some simple 1 and 2D validation cases can be found in [the tests](https://github.com/aurora-multiphysics/hippo/tree/main/test/tests/multiapps).

+## Using Hippo

+Hippo's documentation is a work in progress, and can be found [here](https://aurora-multiphysics.github.io/hippo/).
+It includes an example of how to set up a coupled conjugate heat transfer problem.

 ## Install/Build

 Note: Only tested with GCC.